St. Johns River: Upper basin

-The St. Johns River is separated into three basins and two associated watersheds managed by the St. Johns River Water Management District.
-Because the river flows in a northerly direction, the upper basin is located in the headwaters of the river at its southernmost point.
-Indian River County is where the river begins as a network of marshes, at a point west of Vero Beach aptly named the St. Johns Marsh in central Florida.
-The St. Johns River is a blackwater stream, meaning that it is fed primarily by swamps and marshes lying beneath it; water seeps through the sandy soil and collects in a slight valley.
+The river is separated into three basins and two associated watersheds managed by the St. Johns River Water Management District.
+Because the river flows in a northerly direction, the upper basin is located in the headwaters at its southernmost point.
+The river begins as a network of marshes in Indian River County, at a point west of Vero Beach aptly named the St. Johns Marsh.
+It is a blackwater stream, meaning that it is fed primarily by swamps and marshes lying beneath it; water seeps through the sandy soil and collects in a slight valley.
 The upper basin measures approximately 2000 sqmi; the St. Johns transforms into a navigable waterway in Brevard County.
-The river touches on the borders of Osceola and Orange Counties, and flows through the southeast tip of Seminole County, transitioning into its middle basin a dozen miles (19 km) or so north of Titusville.
+The river touches on the borders of Osceola and Orange Counties and flows through the southeast tip of Seminole County, transitioning into its middle basin a dozen miles (19 km) or so north of Titusville.

-The upper basin of the St. Johns was significantly lowered in the 1920s with the establishment of the Melbourne Tillman drainage project.
-This drained the St. Johns' headwaters eastward to the Indian River through canals dug across the Ten-Mile Ridge near Palm Bay.
-As of 2015, these past diversions are being partially reversed through the first phase of the Canal 1 Rediversion project.
+The upper basin was significantly lowered in the 1920s with the establishment of the Melbourne Tillman drainage project.
+This drained the headwaters eastward to the Indian River through canals dug across the Ten-Mile Ridge near Palm Bay.
+In 2016 the U.S. Army Corps of Engineers completed a restoration project, returning natural flow to much of the area.